-Emily Baxter, Robina Institute Fellow (2013-15), is the founder and executive director of We Are All Criminals.
-Prior to this, she served as the Director of Advocacy and Public Policy at the Council on Crime and Justice (CCJ), where she developed and simple, implemented CCJ’s public policy agenda, services for individuals with criminal records, and education of employers to promote the hiring of individuals with criminal records.
+Emily Baxter, former Robina Institute Fellow (2013-2015), is the founder and executive director of We Are All Criminals.
+Prior to this, she served as the Director of Advocacy and Public Policy at the Council on Crime and Justice (CCJ), where she developed and implemented CCJ’s public policy agenda, services for individuals with criminal records, and education of employers to promote the hiring of individuals with criminal records.
 Before joining CCJ, Baxter worked for the Regional Native Public Defense Corporation, representing indigent Anishinabe men, women, and children of the Leech Lake and White Earth Bands of Ojibwe charged with crimes in Minnesota State court.

 Baxter is a graduate of the University of Minnesota and the University of St. Thomas School of Law.
 She now lives in Durham, North Carolina.